qcastel/dataiku-gitops-blog-article/developer-guide.md

 #### Integrating GitOps into Your Existing Workflow

 As a Dataiku user, your daily workflow remains largely unchanged.
-You continue to develop and refine your projects within the DSS environment, leveraging its powerful tools and features.
+You continue to develop and refine your projects within the Dataiku environment, leveraging its powerful tools and features.
 When you're ready to promote your changes to production, simply push them to the remote repository to initiate the GitOps workflow.
 This approach adds deployment controls and automation without disrupting your familiar development process.

 #### Transitioning to a Classic Git Workflow